RickCogley/RCC-Hugo2015/content/post/20151217-mediawiki-tips.md

 banneralt: 'Photo of a Power Supply Unit, by Rick Cogley.'
 date: 2015-12-05T09:50:00+09:00
 publishdate: 2015-12-04T20:51:00+09:00
-description: 'U-Can Japan New Words and Buzzwords winners, a post by Rick Cogley.'
+description: 'Quick list of tips for MediaWiki system administrators, a post by Rick Cogley.'
 draft: 'false'
 images:
   - /img/Cogley-Post-Mediawiki_Logo.png